imalikov/pine_script_docs/source/faq/Techniques.rst

 `ta.cci() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}cci>`__ which is an unbounded indicator.
 While 75% of its values should lie in the -100/100 space, there are no fixed upper/lower bounds for `ta.cci() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}cci>`__ since it is unbounded.
 We will thus need to normalize the value.
-We choose to present it in the 100/500 space of our indicator.
+We choose to present it in our indicator's 100/500 space.
 `ta.cci() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}cci>`__ is normally displayed with lines at -100 and 100,
-but in the 100/500 bounded space where we are normalizing it, there is no precise equivalent for the -100 and 100 levels, so we arbitraly decided on 200/400:
+but in the 100/500 bounded space where we are normalizing it, there is no precise equivalent for the -100 and 100 levels, so we arbitrarily decided on 200/400:

 .. image:: images/Faq-Techniques-04.png